Skip to main content

 Koi asha mom si hai, jo dhoop seh na paaye

 Aniruddha was reading a book which he had bought on the World War and its effects from College Street, crossing his legs on the bed, and leaning against the pillow.
-The country was a de facto ally of the British and yet again many young men were being called to war.
+The country was a de facto ally of the British, and yet again, many young men were being called to war.
 For the crown.
 As much as it disturbed him, Aniruddha was a little relieved that the consequences of the war were yet to reach the city.
-Although the city was agitated, mostly with freedom movements, and occasionally a curfew, it was still safer than most parts of the world.
-The winter in Calcutta was comparatively less harsh than that of Tulsipur and he was somehow missing the cold.
+Although the city was agitated, mostly with freedom movements, and occasionally with a curfew, it was still safer than most parts of the world.
+The winter in Calcutta was comparatively less harsh than that of Tulsipur, and he was somehow missing the cold.
 Even in the last weeks of February, the chills were pleasant.
-His half sleeve sweater from London gave him comfort as he pulled the quilt on himself further to relax.
+His half-sleeved sweater from London gave him comfort as he pulled the quilt around himself further to relax.
 After all, Sundays were the only days meant for lazing around at odd hours.
 Work was going well.
 He had managed to free three men caught by the Imperial Police due to a lack of evidence against them for their revolutionary activities.
-With the agitations picking up pace, and the biggest countries of the world fighting yet another war as the radio kept informing of losses and movements, Aniruddha wouldn't have to worry about a lack of clients.
-It was then, amidst the solitude of his thoughts he smelled something burning.
+With the agitations picking up pace, and the biggest countries of the world fighting yet another war, as the radio kept informing of losses and movements, Aniruddha wouldn't have to worry about a lack of clients.
+It was then, amidst the solitude of his thoughts, that he smelled something burning.

 "Hey Bhogoban, look what happened!"
 Bondita rushed to the kitchen before he did, and took the burnt milk bowl off the stove.